masabbah-97/ADM-HW2/README.md

 ## Int the repository there are the following files:

 1. __`Command_Line.sh`__:
             > In this file there is the answer to the command line question.
+We used  csvkit (csvkit is a suite of command-line tools for converting to and working with
-We used the csv kit and it's necessary to download it.
-We used the file bush sh in SageMaker.
+       CSV files) and it's necessary to download it.
+We ran the file bash in SageMaker notebook.
 The code can be run it in the folder or in another folder downloading the file.
 2. __`Notebook.jpynb`__:
             > In this file there is our final work with all the answers to the questions (with the exception of the command line).
 3. __`README.md`__: